Nicholas Murray (biographer)

-Nicholas Murray is a British biographer, poet and journalist.
+Nicholas Murray is a British literary biographer, poet and journalist.

 Career

-Murray is a freelance author based in Wales and London.
-Born in Liverpool he is the author of several literary biographies including lives of Franz Kafka, Aldous Huxley, Bruce Chatwin, Andrew Marvell and Matthew Arnold, four collections of poems, and two novels.
+Nicholas Murray is a freelance author based in Wales and London.
+Born in Liverpool in 1952, he was educated at St Mary’s College, Crosby, and graduated from Liverpool University in 1973 in English Language and Literature.

+He is the author of several literary biographies including lives of Franz Kafka, Aldous Huxley, Bruce Chatwin, Andrew Marvell and Matthew Arnold, several collections of poems, and two novels.
 His biography of Matthew Arnold was a New York Times Notable Book of the Year in 1997 and his biography of Aldous Huxley was shortlisted for the Marsh Biography Award in 2003.
 His biography of Franz Kafka has been translated into nine languages.

-He is a regular contributor of poems, essays and reviews to a wide range of newspapers and literary magazines In 1996 he was the inaugural Gladys Krieble Delmas Fellow at the British Library Centre for the Book and he is a Fellow of the Welsh Academy and vice-chair of English PEN’s Writers in Translation Committee.
+He is a regular contributor of poems, essays and reviews to a wide range of newspapers and literary magazines.
+In 1996 he was the inaugural Gladys Krieble Delmas Fellow at the British Library Centre for the Book and he is a Fellow of the Welsh Academy and vice-chair of English PEN’s Writers in Translation Committee.
 He has lectured at literary festivals and universities in Britain, Europe and the United States.
 From 2003-2007 he was Royal Literary Fund Fellow at Queen Mary University, London and from 2010-2011 an RLF Fellow at King's College, London.
 He is a tutor in biography and creative non-fiction at the City Literary Institute in London.